Cross-channel sales, definition, strategy, examples, illustrations. Learn all you need to know about cross channel marketing.

 - LinkedIn account.

-The more information you have about him, the more you can create personalized sequences and create a scheme to accompany the purchase.
+The more information you have about them, the more you can create personalized sequences and create a strategy hat will result in a purchase.

 The goal is to improve the consumer’s path (or buying path), by multiplying the distribution channels.